-Mr. Brazil said he is hoping for some recommendations to make the data more accurate.
+Mr. Brazil said he is hoping for some recommendations to make the date more accurate.

-Chair Brinsfield asked that the discussion include how the information is used.
+Chair Brinsfield asked that the discussion on how the information is used.

-Mr. Tietien said there was a follow-up report in the committee packet.
+Mr. Tietjen said there was a follow-up report in the committee packet.